heyitszackb/GA/README.md

 -   Color the top 5 individuals
 -   Somehow track energy...?
--   See if the population can be generated differently
+-   See if the population can be generated differently Instead of picking two random parents and making a child from the most fit ones, we could have it select maybe 5 or 10 individuals and chose the top from those to make a child from?
+Or another system.
+    If a person is dead there should be a low chance that the genetic material passes on.
 -   Get rid of the dead people in the calculations and in the visualization
 -   Food should not spawn on top of creatures ever (should respawn the food if it tries to do that)
 -   Create const booleans for display options (display lines, sense grid, etc)
+-   Slight issue (?).
+All the creatures have to learn is that having both scale genes be positive is all that they need, they do not have to be closer and closer to 1 (which is fine but we might want to make it harder for them to figure it out?).

 # Done